Historical Society of the Episcopal Church

 The Historical Society of the Episcopal Church (HSEC), formerly the Church Historical Society, was founded in Philadelphia in 1910.
 This voluntary society includes scholars, writers, teachers, ministers as well as others interested in its goals and objectives.
-It publishes the quarterly academic journal Anglican & Episcopal History and co-publishes a newsletter, The Historiographer with the National Episcopal Historians and Archivists (NEHA) and the Episcopal Womens History Project Episcopal Womens History project.
+It publishes the quarterly academic journal Anglican & Episcopal History and co-publishes a newsletter, The Historiographer with the National Episcopal Historians and Archivists (NEHA) and the Episcopal Women's History Project Episcopal Womens History project.
 The offices are based in Appleton, Wisconsin.

+It has EIN 74-1277648 as a 501(c)(3) Public Charity; in 2024 it claimed $134,997 in total revenue and $1,943,602 in total assets.